CareCloud (NASDAQ:MTBC) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of CareCloud (NASDAQ:MTBC – Get Rating) in a report released on Friday morning.
+StockNews.com began coverage on shares of CareCloud (NASDAQ:MTBC – Get Rating) in a research report report published on Saturday morning.
 The brokerage issued a buy rating on the technology company’s stock.

-A number of other brokerages have also issued reports on MTBC.
-B. Riley decreased their price target on CareCloud from $11.00 to $8.00 in a research note on Friday, August 5th.
-Roth Capital reiterated a buy rating on shares of CareCloud in a research note on Monday, May 9th.
-Finally, Benchmark decreased their price objective on CareCloud to $12.00 in a report on Monday, August 15th.
+MTBC has been the subject of a number of other research reports.
+B. Riley reduced their price target on CareCloud from $11.00 to $8.00 in a report on Friday, August 5th.
+Benchmark reduced their price target on CareCloud to $12.00 in a report on Monday, August 15th.
+Finally, Roth Capital reissued a buy rating on shares of CareCloud in a report on Monday, May 9th.

 CareCloud Price Performance

-Several hedge funds have recently added to or reduced their stakes in the business.
-State Street Corp boosted its position in shares of CareCloud by 13.3% during the first quarter.
-State Street Corp now owns 26,463 shares of the technology company’s stock worth $136,000 after buying an additional 3,100 shares during the period.
-McDonald Partners LLC boosted its position in shares of CareCloud by 13.9% during the second quarter.
-McDonald Partners LLC now owns 30,226 shares of the technology company’s stock worth $104,000 after buying an additional 3,700 shares during the period.
-JPMorgan Chase & Co. boosted its position in shares of CareCloud by 73.9% during the second quarter.
-JPMorgan Chase & Co. now owns 10,372 shares of the technology company’s stock worth $36,000 after buying an additional 4,407 shares during the period.
-Virtu Financial LLC purchased a new position in shares of CareCloud during the first quarter worth $56,000.
-Finally, Gabelli Funds LLC boosted its position in shares of CareCloud by 5.4% during the first quarter.
-Gabelli Funds LLC now owns 230,000 shares of the technology company’s stock worth $1,185,000 after buying an additional 11,778 shares during the period.
-24.32% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+JPMorgan Chase & Co. raised its stake in CareCloud by 73.9% during the second quarter.
+JPMorgan Chase & Co. now owns 10,372 shares of the technology company’s stock valued at $36,000 after buying an additional 4,407 shares in the last quarter.
+PDT Partners LLC acquired a new stake in CareCloud during the second quarter valued at approximately $43,000.
+Virtu Financial LLC acquired a new stake in shares of CareCloud during the 1st quarter worth approximately $56,000.
+McDonald Partners LLC raised its position in shares of CareCloud by 13.9% during the 2nd quarter.
+McDonald Partners LLC now owns 30,226 shares of the technology company’s stock worth $104,000 after purchasing an additional 3,700 shares during the period.
+Finally, Renaissance Technologies LLC acquired a new stake in shares of CareCloud during the 2nd quarter worth approximately $122,000.
+Institutional investors and hedge funds own 20.97% of the company’s stock.

 About CareCloud